 For Isabella, who just finished her second year at George Washington University, the trip to Oslo marked her first time in Europe.
 She has previously visited relatives in the Dominican Republic and traveled within the U.S.

 This was an even bigger adventure for Aziz, who had never flown before, let alone been out of the country.
-Making the day even more memorable, he had just graduated from Cardinal Hayes High School that morning, and came to the airport directly from his ceremony at St. Patrick’s Cathedral.
+Making the day of his first flight even more memorable, he had just graduated from Cardinal Hayes High School that morning, and came to the airport directly from his ceremony at St. Patrick’s Cathedral.

 Offering travel advice to other CSF alumni, Isabella shared, “Sleep!
 In all seriousness, jet lag is real and it will catch up to you.
 But more importantly, be open to new experiences.
 Going to a different country grants you the opportunity to learn more about a different culture, which I believe is essential to better understanding others!”